 - 1. The Forensic Scientist will go to the Property Bureau located on the B1 level of the Police Headquarters Building. - 2.
-The Forensic Scientist will ask the Property Technician for the Blood Alcohol Kits. - Blood Alcohol Kits are brought to the Crime Laboratory and each kit is inspected to insure the kit has been sealed with evidence tape.
-If the kit is not sealed this will be noted on the Toxicological request.. - 4.
-The toxicological request form will be removed from the kits one at a time and the kit number on the label of the kit will be noted on this form in the appropriate location.
-The information on the toxicological request form will be entered into the computer to obtain a laboratory number.
+The Forensic Scientist will ask the Property Technician for the Blood Alcohol Kits. - Blood Alcohol Kits are brought to the Crime Laboratory and each kit is inspected to insure the kit has been sealed.
+If the kit is not sealed this will be noted on the Blood Alcohol Request and Report Form.
+Also a photocopy of the inner portion of the box lid (containing the compliance information and kit number) will be made. - 4.
+The Blood Alcohol Request and Report Form will be removed from the kits one at a time and the kit number on the label of the kit will be noted on this form in the appropriate location.
+The information on the Blood Alcohol Request and Report Form will be entered into BEAST LIMS system to obtain a laboratory number.
 The request form will be date stamped when received by the laboratory. - 5.
-After the kit has been given a laboratory number one of the bar code labels will be placed onto the Toxicological request form and one placed onto the Blood Alcohol Kit.
+After the kit has been given a laboratory number one of the bar code labels will be placed onto the Blood Alcohol Request and Report Form and one placed onto the Blood Alcohol Kit.
 Two other labels are made to be placed onto the plastic bag the tubes will be placed in later. - 6.
-A picture will be taken of the kit showing the laboratory number, etc. The top layer of the labels with the defendant's name etc. will be removed and these will be kept in the event the kit is destroyed before trial. - 7.
-Blood kits will be opened one at a time and the tubes removed from the box and styrofoam insert.
-The tube to be tested will be put into a warm water bath to remove the DPD label.
-Once removed this label will be placed on the lower left hand corner of the toxicological request form.
+A picture or color copy will be taken of the kit showing the laboratory number, etc. - 7.
+Blood kits will be opened one at a time.
+The plastic clamshell container will be removed, opened and the tubes removed.
+The label will be removed from the grey cap of the tube to be tested.
+Once removed this label will be placed on the lower left hand corner of the Blood Alcohol request and Report Form.
 The tube will be labeled with the defendant's last name, lab number, analysts' initials and date.
 A 4 inch by 6 inch plastic bag will be sealed as to form two compartments and labeled with the lab bar code label, defendant's last name, analysts' initials and date.
 The tube to be saved for the defense is placed into one of the compartments and after analysis the lab sample is placed into the other compartment and the entire bag is then sealed.